nazunalika/linux-guide-and-hints/source/centos/freeipa.rst

    When using this, you are not creating a secure connection.
 The Solaris 10 SSL libraries are so old that they cannot work with the ciphers that FreeIPA has turned on.
 Kerberos is hit or miss.

-.. note:: Multiple Views
+.. note:: AD Trust - Different Trees

-   If using an AD trust, you should use the second example, where it looks in both the cn=accounts and cn=compat trees.
-The caveat is that getent passwd will show IPA accounts twice.
-This does not affect logins.
+   If using an AD trust, you should use the second example, where it looks at the compat tree for users.

 .. code-block:: bash